electron/electron/docs/api/app.md

 **Note:** On Windows you have to call it after the `ready` events gets emitted.

 ### `app.GetLocaleCountryCode()`
-Returns `String` - User operating system´s region in ISO3166 [here](https://www.iso.org/iso-3166-country-codes.html).
+Returns `String` - User operating system´s locale country code in ISO3166 [here](https://www.iso.org/iso-3166-country-codes.html).
 The value is taken from native OS APIs.

-**Note:** When unable to detect region, it returns empty string.
+**Note:** When unable to detect locale country code, it returns empty string.

 ### `app.addRecentDocument(path)` _macOS_ _Windows_